marcbllv/PredExpl/README.md

 ![The EU will impose a right to explanation for european citizens](img/eu-flag.jpg)

-This is going to become a field of major importance soon as the European Union will grant a right to explanation for european citizens: when a decision that concerns directly an individual will be taken by an algorithm, this person could ask the decision maker why such a decision has been made.
+This is going to become a field of major importance soon as the European Union will grant a **right to explanation for european citizens**: when a decision that concerns directly an individual will be taken by an algorithm, this person could ask the decision maker why such a decision has been made.
 In Machine Learning, this means for companies to be able to extract explanations automatically even from